msoodb/Dunn/docs/source/recon.rst

 iOS Mobile app
 ---------------
-- iOS Mobile app
-- iOS Mobile app
+- ...to be completed.

 Android Mobile app
 -------------------
-- Android Mobile app
+- ...to be completed.

 CIDR
 ------------
-- CIDR
+- ...to be completed.

 Automated Reconnaissance Framework, and Vulnerability Repositories
 ------------------------------------------------------------------------